Fecal transplant (fecal microbiota transplantation or FMT)

 Most store-bought probiotics contain one or at the most a dozen different bacteria and yeasts.
 What you really need is hundreds of different microorganisms to re-establish your digestive ecosystem.
 In Grow Youthful I recommend the use of natural probiotic foods such as home-made water kefir, milk kefir, rejuvelac and sauerkraut.
 There is plenty of evidence that these natural home remedies are very successful in re-establishing your microflora ecology.

-However, in a few intractable cases, even water kefir and other natural probiotic foods are not enough.
+However, in a few intractable cases water kefir and other natural probiotic foods are not enough.
 Clostridium difficile is a notoriously difficult infection to control.
 Typically, most doctors prescribe powerful antibiotics with limited success.
-Typically, those infected with c. difficile experience chronic diarrhea, a variety of serious IBS type symptoms, and the bacteria may even eat away the lining of the gut.
+Typically, those infected with C. difficile experience chronic diarrhoea, a variety of serious irritable bowel (IBS) type symptoms, and the bacteria may even eat away the lining of the gut.
 C. diff has become drug resistant, with many of those infected being hospitalised, occasionally having their colons removed, and even dying.

 FMT is a first line treatment for patients with pseudomembranous colitis, ulcerative colitis, some other forms of colitis, chronic constipation or diarrhea, Irritable Bowel Syndrome, SIBO and inflammatory bowel disease.
 It can have great success with a variety of other conditions such as various autoimmune disorders, obesity and some neurological conditions including anxiety and depression.

-One of the essential bacteria in the gut is helicobacter pylori.
+One of the essential bacteria in the gut is Helicobacter pylori.
 A century ago, this was the dominant bacterium in the stomachs of most people.
 Today, fewer than 5% of children in the USA and rich countries have it.
 However, in poor countries that use traditional medicine rather than modern pharmaceutical medicines (ie antibiotics), most people still have it.
 H. pylori is associated with stomach ulcers and several other ailments, but this is not the full story.
-New research shows that the loss of this bacterium (and probably others not yet identified) may cause many modern diseases like asthma, diabetes, IBS, stomach cancer and much more.
-Details on helicobacter pylori.
+Research shows that the loss of this bacterium (and probably others not yet identified) may cause many modern diseases like asthma, diabetes, IBS, stomach cancer and much more.
+Details on Helicobacter pylori.

 How to do a fecal transplant

 Patients often find their own donor, such as a spouse or family member.
-The best donors are usually those who have never had an antibiotic in their entire lives, and who enjoy good health and particularly, good digestion.
-There is an "ick" factor about using someone else's poop.
-If the donor is not someone known to the patient, the doctors need to put them through the same level of screening as for a blood donation for example.
-There should always be some testing to ensure that the donor does not have c. difficule or other infections.
+The best donors are those who have never had an antibiotic in their entire lives and who enjoy good health and particularly, good digestion.
+If you are using a health professional and the donor is not someone known to the patient, then the donor needs to put them through the same level of screening as for a blood donation, for example.

 Sometimes the first attempt will "take", but often multiple attempts are necessary, particularly by those who are doing it themselves.
 I heard of a case where someone self-applied a friend's donation for several weeks before enjoying complete remission of their ulcerative colitis / Crohn's disease.

 The results have been dramatically successful.
-About a dozen doctors in the USA, Australia and Europe have described using fecal transplants to treat c. difficule patients, with complete recovery in more than 90% of their patients.
+Until 2013, about a dozen doctors in the USA, Australia and Europe described using fecal transplants to treat C. difficule patients, with complete recovery in more than 90% of their patients.
 This is an unheard-of success rate.
 It has had up to a 95% success rate with some IBS type conditions, and small intestinal bacterial overgrowth (SIBO).

 In the US, the FDA is stonewalling the use of fecal transplants, rather than encouraging further research.
 It seems that fecal transplants are too successful, too simple, and too cheap.
 Various medical bodies are not keen to see the incomes of some of their members lost so easily.

-I find it appalling that some so-called expert doctors will consider removing a patient's colon and condemning them to a shortened and unpleasant life, without at least first trying a fecal transplant.
+I find it appalling that some so-called expert doctors will advise surgically removing a patient's colon and condemning them to a shortened and unpleasant life, without at least first trying a fecal transplant.

 References